taranasus/TaraHUDVitureXR/README.md

    - Green-bordered box with "ONLINE" text
    - Phone status updates and control buttons

+4. **Background Service**:
+   - Persistent foreground service maintains the glasses display even when the app is in background
+   - HUD remains visible when using other apps or when the phone screen is locked
+   - Notification provides easy access back to the control UI

 ## Building and Running

 This project is designed to be built and run using Android Studio: